|

 paper.
 When printing in full size (no

-scaling), the size and proportions should be accurate. |
+scaling), the size and proportions should

 |